Baháʼí Faith in Greater Boston: Alfred E. Lunt

 Lunt was on the summer schedule at Green Acre in 1917, and performed a funeral program there in July 1918.
 Lunt gave a series of talks in Chicago in May 1919, as well as on the question of the minimum wage in 1922.

 Lunt was noted on the board of trustees of Green Acre 1925, and served on the national assembly in 1928.
 In 1930 Lunt gave a talk in New York, and published "The Supreme Affliction: A Study in Baháʼí Economics and Socialization".
 Lunt was at a Temple dedication in 1931.
-In 1937 Lunt was visible giving a talk in New York again.
+In 1937, Lunt was visible giving a talk in New York again.

 William Randall

 In 1917 Randall was noted speaking in Montreal in March.
-Randall was again elected to the national board and that year he was elected as president of the board.
+Randall was again elected to the national board, and that year he was elected as president of the board.
 Randall was again elected, this time as national treasurer, in 1918.
-In 1919 Randall accompanied Vail on pilgrimage and his account was read verbatim to the national convention in the United States.
+In 1919, Randall accompanied Vail on pilgrimage and his account was read verbatim to the national convention in the United States.
 He was listed as the contact for announcing events and reserving rooms at Green Acre in 1920 by Albert Vail.

 Randall was appointed to the supervisory board of the Baháʼí periodical Star of the West in 1922, and contributed an article on Green Acre.
-In 1923 he was noted as chairman of the board of Green Acre while continuing as treasurer for the national community for the newly designated National Spiritual Assembly.
-In 1925 it was announced the administrative offices of the religion would be run from Green Acre.
+In 1923, he was noted as chairman of the board of Green Acre while continuing as treasurer for the national community for the newly designated National Spiritual Assembly.
+In 1925, it was announced the administrative offices of the religion would be run from Green Acre.

 Randall also took part in the 1928 Race Amity Convention held at Green Acre.
 Perhaps Randall's final appearance was August 1928 at a commemoration of the visit of ʻAbdu'l-Bahá to Green Acre.

-Randall died Feb 11, 1929 and a cable from Shoghi Effendi, then head of the religion, stating: "Grief stricken passing Harry Randall.
+Randall died February 11, 1929, and a cable from Shoghi Effendi, then head of the religion, stated: "Grief stricken passing Harry Randall.
 Distinguished and Beloved Servant of Baháʼu'lláh.
 Assure family and friends fervent prayers, heartfelt condolences in behalf Holy Leaves and myself.
 Hold befitting Memorials -signed Shoghi."